circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Show profile fields: Show specific profile fields
 - Profile fields to show: Image, Website, Branche informatie, Diensten/producten

+11. Type: Form fields *
+- Name: Ending

+* Note: this last empty step is not needed anymore when Cyclos release containing fix for CYCLOS-9653 is deployed to C3NL.

+# Custom web service

+- Name: registration Wizard Startup
+- Description: Start a registration wizard, optionally with community and type already filled in if these are given in the request URL.
+- Http method: GET
+- Run as: Guest
+- Script: registration Wizard Preparation
+- Url mappings:
+inschrijven
+inschrijven/{community}/{type}
+inschrijven/{community}

 # Configuration

 Set the registration wizard in the configuration: System > [System configuration] Configurations > 'Default for Nederland', under the [Data visible to guests] section: